Zulelee/routine/README.md

-# Daily Task Creator
+# Routine

-A comprehensive productivity and wellness web application built with Next.js, designed to help you manage daily tasks, track health habits, maintain a daily journal, and review your weekly progress.
+A productivity and wellness web application built with Next.js, designed to help you manage daily tasks, track health habits, maintain a daily journal, and review your weekly progress.

 ## ✨ Features